-As part of the process of maintaining an adequate water supply for Hutt, Porirua, Upper Hutt and Wellington city councils into the future, Greater Wellington Regional Council is increasing its water storage at the Stuart Macaskill Lakes in Te Marua and investigating additional water source and storage options.
+As part of the process of maintaining an adequate water supply for Hutt, Porirua, Upper Hutt and Wellington city councils into the future, Greater Wellington Regional Council has recently increased its water storage at the Stuart Macaskill Lakes in Te Marua and is investigating additional water source and storage options.
 We're also preparing to investigate land near Takapu Road, Porirua, for emergency water storage.

 Questions and answers about our development options are set out below:

 Our aim is to have a water supply system that results in a very low risk of water shortage (we use a security of supply design standard of not more than 2% annual probability of shortage, which is regarded as best practice for our combination of run-of-river, aquifer and storage).
 Infrastructure is planned and developed to provide additional water and maintain the 2% standard for a growing population, dependent on the average level of water consumption per person (includes residential and commercial).

 We use a water modelling programme developed by NIWA, and utilising climate, population and water use data, to assess future water demand scenarios.
 These inputs are reviewed and updated at regular intervals, as modelling capabilities develop, population projections change and water use trends emerge.

 The Regional Council has been planning ahead for more water storage to meet growth projections for several years.
 The recent upgrade work on the storage lakes at Te Marua included increasing their capacity by 13% (about 400 million litres) as well as earthquake strengthening.
 We are also negotiating the purchase of farm land at Kaitoke that could accommodate up to three extra storage lakes (of varying sizes and costs), with a combined volume of roughly 8,000 million litres.